 - Submitted an approved Community Assessment and been found to be an eligible organization

-- Someone from the organization must have attended an OCRA conference or OCRA Main Street Exchange in the year 2014/ 2015
+- Someone from the organization must have attended an OCRA conference or OCRA Main Street Exchange in the year 2015 or 2016

 - Organization may be operated with paid or volunteer staffing

 - Applicant must be in good standing with the Indiana Secretary of State and the Indiana Department of Revenue

-- Have at least one partner with another community organization (application will go into details but there must a minimum of two parties involved…it would be a community organization and the Main Street organization)
+- Have at least one partner with another community organization (application will go into details but there must be a minimum of two parties involved.
+For example, a community organization and the Main Street organization)

 - Lead applicant must be the Main Street Organization

 - Cannot have received a DEG in their community since January 1, 2014 or have an open DEG award

 Qualifying projects are ones which promote economic development in the downtown areas and will enhance the quality of life in the community.
-Ideal projects could include, but are not limited to, façade renovations or rehabilitations, creation of wayfinding signage, streetscape/landscaping, mural restoration and other more permanent initiatives as they relate to the grant purpose.
-Eligible projects must have a 1 : 1.5 match with a minimum of 1:1 being cash match and the other 0.5 comprised of eligible in-kind and cash.
+Ideal projects could include, but are not limited to: façade renovations or rehabilitations, creation of wayfinding signage, streetscape/landscaping, mural restoration and other more permanent initiatives as they relate to the grant purpose.
+Eligible projects must have a 1:1.5 match with a minimum of 1:1 being cash match and the other 0.5 comprised of eligible in-kind and/or cash.